When it comes to online genealogy research, the internet contains a vast amount of information about researching your family tree.

 Holly’s online strategy involves making use of databases, digital publications, and group networks to get the most out of the documentation and information that is available on the internet.

-She has the ability to interpret and assess documentation and to find the most reliable and accurate genealogical evidence.
+She has the ability to interpret and assess documentation to find the most reliable and accurate genealogical evidence.
 She can help you to demystify the family history resources on the internet.

 Do you need assistance with your online research?
 If you would like help making sense out of all the genealogical information available on the internet, click the button below to send Holly an e-mail inquiry.